elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channel_setup.md

 import Json.Encode as Encode
 ```

-With `SendScoreRequest`, we're starting to construct a `payload` that we'll use
+With `SaveScoreRequest`, we're starting to construct a `payload` that we'll use
 to send our Elm data.
-We take the `playerScore` that's part of our Elm model
+We take the `playerScore` that's part of our Elm model,
-and we encode is as a JSON integer with `Encode.int`.
+and we encode it as a JSON integer with `Encode.int`.
 Then, we wrap that up in
 a JSON object that we can use to send it to the Phoenix back-end.
 Keep in mind
 that we're still using `(model, Cmd.none)` so far, so we're not actually
 pushing data over the socket yet.